 Pickworth Great Wood is one of the largest remaining blocks of deciduous woodland in Leicestershire and Rutland and is designated a Site of Special Scientific Interest (SSSI).
 The wood occupies an undulating hilltop site on the Rutland/Lincolnshire border and lies mainly on rich, heavy clay soils where drainage is locally impeded.

 Woodland and hedges border the burial ground, and a meadow of primrose, cowslips and oxeye daisy has been sown and hundreds of native trees planted.
-Additional tree are being planted as more graves are used, to eventually create wildlife-rich natural woodland with flowery glades.
+Additional trees are being planted as more graves are used, to eventually create wildlife-rich woodland with flowery glades.

 This nature reserve has been developed and is managed by the Leicestershire Wildfowlers Association.
 Most of the reserve is private (though permits can be purchased) but a public right of way runs through the site.
 It is a large area covering around 200 acres and comprises rough grassland, scrub and created wildflower meadows surrounding two central lakes.
 It is a very rich site for both birds and insects and one of the best areas for dragonflies in the two counties.